Dry White Patches on Skin: Should you be concerned?

 What are dry white patches found on the face and skin?

 Dry white patches on the face and skin can be caused by a variety of factors, including dry skin, eczema, and dermatitis.
 These conditions can cause the skin to become dry and flaky, leading to the development of white patches.
-If you are experiencing dry white patches on your face and skin, it is important to consult a dermatologist or other healthcare provider to determine the cause and receive appropriate treatment.

 Causes of dry white patches on the face